 - Make sure that your very first cookbook is geared to simple, easy recipes.
 You can find the best of these titles listed in “Easy Everyday Cookbooks” section of our Vegan Cookbooks page.

-- Seek cooking inspiration from different cuisines from around the world.
+- Seek your vegan cooking inspiration from different cuisines from around the world.
 Mexican food is the easiest vegan-friendly cuisine to explore, so start with that.

-Above all, have confidence!
+Above all, have confidence and always be open to trying new ideas.
 Just a little practice can enable you to reliably prepare delicious vegan meals on the cheap.
 And it’s great to know that, when you do your own cooking, you’ll never have to worry if some milk or chicken stock found its way into your food.

 Cooking might be the easiest life-changing skill you’ll ever learn.
 With just a little practice and exploration, you’ll be on your way to becoming an accomplished vegan cook.